 The Mexican-American Commission was created in 1972.
-In 2010, the commission was renamed the Commission on Latino-Americans.
+In 2010, the commission was renamed the Commission on Latino-Americans to reflect the diversity of Latino residents in Nebraska.
 The commission consists of nine members who are appointed by the governor.
+The commissioners employ an executive director who is responsible for the day-to-day operation of the office and the staff.
+The Commission on Latino American conducts and sponsors studies on issues that affect Latino Americans, informs the legislature on such issues, and proposes possible solutions to solve them.
+Such studies have included "Latino Business Owners in Nebraska", "Parental Involvement in the Education of Latino Students in Nebraska", and "Racial and Ethnic Distribution of Traffic Stops in Nebraska".

-The commissioners employ an executive director who is responsible for the day to day operation of the office and the staff.
-The Commission on Latino-Americans serves the needs of Latino-Americans in the fields of education, employment, health, housing, welfare, and assists in the translation of documents for the direct assistance of clients in matters relating to any federal department or agency or any department or agency of the state or a political subdivision.
+The Commission on Latino-Americans also serves the needs of Latino-Americans in the fields of education, employment, health, housing, welfare, and assists in the translation of documents for the direct assistance of state agencies and clients in matters relating to any federal department or agency or any department or agency of the state or a political subdivision.
+Examples of this have been Translation and/or interpretation of Election Material for the Nebraska Secretary of State, Translation of Educational Materials for the Human Trafficking Task force, the Nebraska Vocational and Rehabilitation Services, the Nebraska Department of Motor Vehicles.

 The commission also develops, coordinates and assists public and private organizations and coordinates and assists the efforts of state departments and agencies to serve the needs of Latino-Americans.
+Examples of this are consulting services offered to the Nebraska Games and Park Commission, UNL, Department of Education, and the City of Lincoln.

-TOTAL BUDGET Expenditure 2013-14 Expenditure Expenditure 2015-16 Appropriation 2016-17
+TOTAL BUDGET Expenditure Expenditure2016-17 Expenditure 2017-18 Appropriation 2018-19

 OPERATIONS:

-General 200,419 192,637 205,206 207,834
+General 205,206 189,177 190,333 211,023

-Cash 297 5,000
+Cash 297 1,095 329 5,000

 Federal

 Revolving

-Total Operations 200,419 192,637 205,503 212,834
+Total Operations 205,503 190,272 190,662 216,023

-Employees 3.0 3.0 3.0 2.75
+Employees 3.0 3.0 2.25 2.5